top of page

 Child Daycare & Preschool Insurance

-Protect your daycare from property damage, playground injury, sexual misconduct, food poisoning and other risks
+Protect your daycare from property damage, playground injury, sexual misconduct, food poisoning, and other risks.

-One of the most valuable resources on our planet today is the human sector which drives innovation and creativity.
+One of the most valuable resources on our planet today is the human sector, which drives innovation and creativity.
 Protection of this resource demands diligence in taking care of our children as the future of our world.
-Businesses and organizations that deal with childcare and early childhood education are vital to our communities but also have exposures to losses related to their industry.
+Businesses and organizations that deal with childcare and early childhood education are vital to our communities but also have exposure to losses related to their industry.
 Daycares should consider the following coverage provisions for protecting their organization:

 In-home Day Care Insurance Coverage